NavarroAlexKU/Predicting-Rain-tomrrow/README.md

 # Final Output:
 After building the four classification models, the neural network model performed best with the lowest error rate at 18%.
-Sensitivity is 70% and specificity is 86% which are prediction results.
+Sensitivity is 70% and specificity is 86% which are great prediction results.